How to Create Your Own Presentation

 In addition, there may be presentations you make that you want to repeat again and again, such as when presenting generic occlusal concepts, for example “Importance of Occlusion”, or perhaps “TMJ Disorders” and so on.
 If you’re like me, I don’t want to manually select the same animations and images over and over if I can help it.

-- A common method is for BiteFX dentists to begin by providing an overview of the masticatory system and how it works, so the first animation I will add is Open-Close No Muscles.
-I simply select the thumbnail and, while holding down the mouse button, I drag the thumbnail down to the new sequence row and release the mouse button.
+- A common method is for BiteFX dentists to begin by providing an overview of the healthy masticatory system and how it works, so the first animation I will add is Open-Close No Muscles.
+I simply select the thumbnail and, while holding down the mouse button, I drag the thumbnail down to the new presentation row and release the mouse button.